Yes, emulsion paint does go off. But how do you know it’s gone off and what’s the best way to extend its shelf life?

 There are a few ways to tell if your emulsion has gone off, from the smell (old paint smells horrendous!) to the shape of the tin.

-One of the main reasons paint goes off is due to bacteria that has gotten inside the tin – eating away at the emulsion paint and giving off gasses, which ultimately causes the can to swell.
+One of the main reasons paint goes off is bacteria getting inside the tin – eating away at the emulsion paint and giving off gasses, which ultimately causes the can to swell.

-As well as a swollen tin, the lid will bulge outwards.
-If you see this, you’ll know immediately that your emulsion paint is off.
+As well as a swollen tin, the lid bulges outwards.
+You’ll know immediately that your emulsion is off if you see this.

 If your tin looks normal, take a closer look and check for any rust.
 Take a good look at the underside of the lid especially.
 If there’s any rust, it’s because air has managed to get inside.
 Remember, don’t use paint from a rusty tin; there could be metal flakes in the paint.